Are these the best European stocks to watch in 2021?

 - Open and monitor your position

 Take note that when trading with us, you’ll use leverage to open a position.
 While this lowers the cost of entry by means of margin, it magnifies both profits and losses.
+When investing, however, you’ll need to commit the full value of the position upfront and you can never lose more than the initial outlay.
 Always be sure to take the appropriate risk management steps.

 This Dutch semiconductor company has been one of the big winners of the year so far – with its stock price growing by more than 67% between January and August 2021.
 This is largely due to the global chip shortage, which has seen some of the world’s leading technology companies turn to ASML to keep up with demand.